 The bottom line is this: Whether you're purchasing a new or used car or leasing a car for a specified time, state and local sales taxes will be applied.
 It's probably best to know what your local tax rate is and add it to your budget before you even begin shopping for a new car.
 That way, you're sure to minimize surprises on the day you drive your new car home.

-For more information about automobile taxes and other related topics, follow the links on the next page.
+For more information about automobile taxes and other related topics, follow the links below.

 - Auto Spies.
 "If Obama Wins, Will He Reinstitute the Luxury Tax?"
 Oct.
 26, 2008.
 (July 1, 2010) http://www.autospies.com/news/If-Obama-Wins-Will-He-Re-Institute-The-Luxury-Tax-36582/

 - CCH Incorporated.
 "Excise Taxes."
 2003.
 (July 1, 2010)http://taxguide.completetax.com/text/Q13_2811.asp

 - DMV Answers.
 "I Need to Calculate Car Sales Tax."
 Jan.
 25, 2010.
 (June 28, 2010) http://dmvanswers.com/questions/285/I-need-to-calculate-car-sales-tax

 - IRS.gov.
 "Manufacturers Taxes."
 (July 1, 2010) http://www.irs.gov/publications/p510/ch05.html#en_US_publink1000117253